 Expenditures for the purposes of calculating Reference Services tariffs comprise all the estimated future capital expenditures and operating expenditures for the Parmelia Pipeline during the Access Arrangement period.

 Projected expenditures for the Parmelia Pipeline over the life of the Access Arrangement have been discussed in a preceding section.
-These are reproduced in summary form below.
+The values are provided in sections 5.1 (operating costs) and 4.3 (anticipated capital expenditure).